-Museum of Italian Jewish Art was Founded in Jerusalem in 1983, the Umberto Nahon Museum of Italian Jewish Art was set up to collect, preserve and display objects pertaining to Jewish life in Italy from the Renaissance period through to the present time.
+The Umberto Nahon Museum of Italian Jewish Art was founded in Jerusalem in 1983 with purpose to collect, preserve and display objects pertaining to Jewish life in Italy from the Renaissance period through to the present time.
 This is the only museum that collects original artistic objects and documentation from all the Jewish communities throughout Italy.

-The center of the museum exhibit is the 300 years old synagogue of the Museum, originally from Conegliano Veneto (a village located between Padua and Venice) was transported to the Israel on 1951, and since then used by Italian Jews in Jerusalem.
+The center of the museum exhibit is the 300 years old synagogue, originally from Conegliano Veneto (a village located 60 km north of Venice) was transported to Israel in 1951, and has since then been used by Italian Jews in Jerusalem.

 A hall, situated on the ground floor, was used as a dining room and decorated with biblical verses in several languages, painted illustrations, and embellished with flora and fauna motifs in the typical style of late 19th century Orientalism.
 The paintings were carried out by Joseph Kaltenbach and Franz Heichele, as attested by a script that emerged recently after a restoration of the painting: two putti hold a scroll enclosing the scripts: “Joseph Kaltenbach, Maler 1893” and “Franz Heichele, Maler 1893”.
 Today the hall is used for concerts, lectures and social events.

 At the beginning of the 20th century, the German Catholic Society moved to a more suitable location closer to the Old City, and the Schmidt Compound was thus deserted.
 The buildings were then used by public offices and by the Ma’ale School.

 In the 1940s, permission was given to the Italian community to gather in the building for weekly prayers.
 When the interior of the synagogue from Conegliano was eventually transferred to Israel at the beginning of the 1950s, this seemed to be the most natural location to establish it.
 A new, exciting chapter of the synagogue’s long history had started.